 This will be my fourth year teaching our mixed Pre-k and Kinder (Prep) class.
-I teach our church’s little dears together with Naomi Pop, my sister-in-law.
+I teach our church’s little dears together with Naomi, my sister-in-law.
 She is totally an amazing person and I love her so much and couldn’t imagine teaching without her!
-We do lots of hands-on activities because we believe learning should be fun and involve the learner; whether it be ABCs, 123s or faith-based learning, it’s always gotta be fun if you want your kiddos to walk away having learned something new.
+We do lots of hands-on activities because we believe learning should be fun and involve the learner – whether it’s ABCs, 123s or faith-based learning, it’s should be fun!

 I believe this would be a good time to mention that we teach in a Romanian church where 99.99 % of the kids prefer to speak English instead of Romanian.
 What does this mean for us?
 We translate everything – we have one kiddo, to be exact, who speaks ONLY Romanian and a handful of kids who speak ONLY English.
-Then, the rest, can understand basic Romanian but mostly speak English.
+The others can understand basic Romanian but mostly speak English.
 Complicated?
-It can be at times, especially if we ramble on too much in Romanian and our little ones start to get restless and ask “When’s snack time?”
+It can be at times, especially if we ramble on too much in Romanian and our little ones start to get restless and ask, “When’s snack time?”
 We then remember to switch back to English and that usually gets everyone concentrating again 🙂

 So, let’s get into our first lesson!